tolks11/tolks_blog/_data/blog/2021-11-10-midterm-outlook-gaming-to-defi-supercycle.md

 template: BlogPost
 path: '/supercycle '
 date: 2021-11-10T02:58:41.609Z
-title: 'Midterm Outlook: Gaming to DeFi Supercycle '
+title: 'Midterm to Longterm: Gaming + DeFi = Supercycle '
 metaDescription: >-
   An exploration of the factors and potential outcome where crypto-gaming reaches exit velocity while DeFi protocols are the underlying/backend facilitating the value transfer occurring within the games
+thumbnail: /assets/up_only.png
 ---
 \-Exploration of gaming feeding DeFi as DeFi (dexes/lending protocols/NFT L&B protocols) is the backend that facilitates the transfer of the assets inside the games that reach exit velocity -- downstream effects captured of massive DAU (as games are good at capturing compared to protocols) exchanging game assets; leads to consistent growth and underlying sustained application/protocol growth

 User retention is a metric that is meticulously tracked in every company, ranging from one person startup to fortune 500 company.
 Crypto is no different, especially in an industry that has merciless yield farmers and incentive programs released from every plausible corner.
 This chart, originally tweeted by Axie Co-Founder [Jihoz](https://twitter.com/Jihoz_Axie), shows the overlap of 30 day and 90 day user retention numbers.